invrainbow/codeperfect/docs/content/debugging/setting-up.md

 }
 ```

-Replace `delve_path` with the full path of your Delve binary.
-Get this value
+Replace `delve_path` with the full path of your Delve binary, which you can get
-using `which delve` on Mac, and `where delve` on Windows.
+by running `which dlv`.

 ## Configuring the Debugger